gracelang/language/languageSpec/spec.md

 ## Composite types

-Grace offers a number of operators to build up composite types.
+Grace offers a number of operators to compose types.

 ### Variant Types